dvollrath/StudyGuide/facts/bgp.md

 <iframe width="900" height="600" frameborder="0" scrolling="no" src="//plotly.com/~dvollrath/47.embed"></iframe>

-These figures are all quite boring, which is part of the point of a BGP.
+These figures are all boring, as mentioned, which is kind of the point of a BGP.
 It is a relatively boring hypothetical economy that ignores lots of of interesting short-run fluctuations in order to focus on (to me, *more* interesting) long-run trends.
 You should know what a BGP is (the four facts), and be aware that we'll be building models to try and replicate a BGP.